-Two years after the fork from Elasticsearch and the initial release of OpenSearch, here is our detailed and updated OpenSearch vs Elasticsearch comparison.
+Two years after the fork from Elasticsearch and the initial release of OpenSearch, here’s our detailed and updated OpenSearch vs Elasticsearch comparison.

-Over the last 13 years, the team and I have been working closely with Elasticsearch teams in both Elastic and Amazon.
+Over the last 13 years, the BigData Boutique team and I have been working closely with Elasticsearch teams in both Elastic and Amazon.
 I’ve also followed the events that took place in 2020 and 2021 closely.
 I didn't voice an opinion about that argument back then because we work closely with both teams and have great appreciation for both.
-To be honest, that competition is actually good for our customers.
+To be honest, this competition is actually good for our customers, and of course Search and Big Data consumers in general.
 Now, two years following the events that led to the birth of OpenSearch, it’s a good time for a retrospective.
-Let’s both technologies and their trajectory.
+Let’s compare both technologies and assess their trajectory.

 In this blog, we'll take a closer look at OpenSearch vs. Elasticsearch and help you decide which one is right for your needs.

 Elasticsearch is a popular search engine that is based on the Apache Lucene project (which is also the parent project for Apache Solr), that has been used by many since 2010 for search and log analytics.
-It is designed to be highly scalable and can be used for a wide range of applications, from simple search functionality to complex data analytics.
-Elasticsearch and Kibana, as part of the Elastic Stack, both have a robust set of features, including support for full-text search, enterprise search, real-time analytics, and geospatial queries.
-It used to be fully open-source under the Apache License, until that changed in early 2021, when competitor Amazon embarked into creating its own project.
+It is designed to be highly scalable and can be used for a wide range of applications, from simple search functionality to complex data analysis.
+Elasticsearch and Kibana, as part of the Elastic Stack, both have a robust set of features, including support for full-text search, enterprise search, real time analytics, and geospatial queries.
+It used to be fully open source under the Apache License, until that changed in early 2021, when competitor Amazon embarked into creating its own project.
 Elasticsearch is often deployed self-managed, or on Elastic Cloud.

 What is OpenSearch?